zgulde/cods/docs/usage.md

 1. Make sure you want to give admin access to your teammate.

-    The `myserver adduser` command will create another user account on the server **with admin privileges**.
+    The `myserver user add` command will create another user account on the server **with admin privileges**.

 1. Get your teamate's public ssh key and save it locally